drehnstrom/temp-redshift-to-bq/labs/1-Provisioning and Managing Resources in BigQuery/instructions/en.md

 ![Monitoring Dashboards](img/monitoring-icon.png)

 3. Click on the __BigQuery__ dashboard from the All Dashboards table.

 4. There is not much data to see because you just started using this project, but there should be some.
 Note under Project metrics, you have charts for Queries in Flight, Query Times, and Slot Utilization.

 ## Task 5.
 Create Resources with the CLI

+Everything you can do in the Console, you can also do programatically using the Command Line Interface (CLI).
+This allows you to write scripts to create and destroy resources, and can make migration and testing easier and more automated.

 1. On the Google Cloud Console title bar, click __Activate Cloud Shell__ (![cloud shell icon](img/cloud_shell_icon.png)).
 If prompted, click __Continue__.